 Activity Evidence that supports this approach Challenge number(s) addressed Attendance Extra funded hours awarded if required to improve attendance.
-Links to Research (EEF)Extra Hours + 3 months 1234 Well-being Support children's well-being in general, plus fol- lowing being at home during the year due to COVID-19.
-Leuven Scale assessments Links to Research (EEF) Self-regulation strategies +5 months Social & emotional learning strategies +3 months The Leuven Scale is a form of assessment developed by Ferre Leavers and 12346 his team at Leuven University in Bel- gium.
-It is a five-point scale that allows practitioners to measure children's 'emotional well-being' and 'involve- ment' - two vital components of learn- ing, development and progress in chil- dren.
-Widening Life Experiences / Developing Cul- tural Capital 'Become a Library Explorer' scheme introduced to encourage all children within the school to use our School Library regularly with their parents/ carers.
+Links to Research (EEF) • Extra Hours + 3 months 1234 Well-being Support children's well-being in general, plus following being at home during the year due to COVID-19.
+This may include the offer of extra funded session Leuven Scale assessments Links to Research (EEF) Self-regulation strategies +5 months Social & emotional learning strategies +3 months The Leuven Scale is a form of assessment developed by Ferre Leavers and his team at Leuven University in Belgium.
+It is a five-point scale that allows practitioners to measure children's 'emotional well-being' and 'involvement' - two vital components of learning, development and progress in children.
+12346 Widening Life Experiences / Developing Cultural Capital 'Become a Library Explorer' scheme introduced to encourage all children within the school to use our School Library regularly with their parents/ carers.
 Each child in the school to receive their own book at the end of the Autumn, Spring and Summer terms.
-Links to Research (EEF) Parental engagement +4 months Early literacy approaches +4 months Communication and language approaches +6 months Early numeracy approaches + 6 months Self-regulation strategies +5 months 4 5 Extra books given to children for holiday period 4 5 Visit by author / illustrator on World Book day Links to Research (EEF) 2 4 Visit by artist to create artwork with all the children Communication & language approaches +6 months Early literacy approaches +4 months Physical Development approaches + 3months 2 4 Transition / School Readiness Staff supported transition visits to children's new schools if available this academic year Links to Research (EEF) Communication & language approaches +6 months Early literacy approaches +4 months 7 Transition pack for all children / parents - Summer 2, all children will receive a 'Transition pack' to support their transition to their new school.
+Links to Research (EEF) Parental engagement +4 months Early literacy approaches +4 months Communication and language approaches +6 months Early numeracy approaches +6 months Self-regulation strategies +5 months 4 5 Extra books given to children for holiday period 4 5 Visit by author / illustrator on World Book day Links to Research (EEF) Communication & language approaches +6 months Early literacy approaches +4 months Physical Development approaches + 3months 2 4 Visits by artist to create artwork with all the children 2 4 Transition / School Readiness Staff supported transition visits to children's new schools if available this academic year Links to Research (EEF) Communication & language approaches +6 months Early literacy approaches +4 months 7 Transition pack for all children / parents - Summer 2, all children will receive a 'Transition pack' to support their transition to their new school.
 The bag includes a picture book and support booklets for parents/carers.
-The picture Early literacy approaches +4 months Parental engagement +4 months Social & emotional learning strategies +3 months 7 book is specifically related to 'Starting school'.
-Children with high level SEN will receive resources specific to their individual needs. k of fiction & non-
+The picture Parental engagement +4 months Social & emotional learning strategies +3 months 7

-Total budgeted cost: £1,856.06 (Autumn term funding)
+Total budgeted cost: £4,333.28 (Autumn and Spring term funding)